bartsimo/clickbait_prod/README.md

 bartsimo (Simon Bartke)

 ##### License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under CC BY-SA 2.0

 ##### Acknowledgments
 Thanks for my familiy for the time to let me build this.
 Thanks for the CS50 team, awesome course!